Laura6826/computer_infrastructure_assignments/README.md

 ### **Assignment Instructions:**

-Using the command line, create a directory (that is, a folder) named data at the root of your repository.
-Inside data, create two subdirectories: timestamps and weather.
+Using the command line, create a directory named `data` at the root of your repository.
+Inside `data`, create two subdirectories: `timestamps` and `weather`.

 *[Task 08](weather.ipynb) contains a brief report explaining how you completed Tasks 1 to 7.*